EUU Fall Retreat November 15–17, 2019

 Plane – Frankfurt Main International Airport is the closest airport to Bad Homburg.
 You can then take the train from Frankfurt train station.

-Car– straight up the autobahn from Frankfurt, but parking is limited; please consider other options.
+Car– straight up the autobahn from Frankfurt, but there is little to no parking at the hostel; please consider other options.